interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 ## Privacy and Optionality

 Privacy is a paramount concern for us.
 Rafiki's telemetry feature is designed to provide valuable network insights without violating privacy or aiding malicious ASEs.
-For more information, please [Read the privacy docs](../privacy).
+For more information, please [read the privacy docs](../privacy).

 The telemetry feature is optional for ASEs.